phanthanhloc2003/project_glory/README.md

 ## Note

 <div style="color: #FFD700; font-size: 21px">I used sqlite so you can run and use db in resource without setup DB.
 Passord > 6 character</div>
+Note:
-Note: Password must be greater than 6 characters and phone must be 10 digits.
+- Password must be greater than 6 characters and phone must be 10 digits.
+- This is the mock project I put the .env name on here.

 ## Running the app